med-khalil/SheSolves-4.0/11_ Problem11/Statement.md

 ## Output :
 Print the different number of paths a person can take to reach the end of the stairway.

+As the result can be very high, print the result modulo 1000000007.

+Hint : We know that (a+b) MOD x = (a MOD x) + (b MOD x) so to avoid overflow you should apply the modulo everytime you make an operation on the result.

 ## Example:
 Input 1 :